PHYSICAL THERAPY

 I specialize in resolving neck, back and pelvic girdle pain and dysfunction.
 But since everything is connected, I also work with shoulders, hips, knees, etc. I am one of only a handful of physical therapists in the nation trained in Fascial Counterstrain techniques by The Jones Institute and the Counterstrain Academy.
 This technique, which has its roots in osteopathic medicine, is very gentle and relaxing for the client, and often provides pain relief when other traditional physical therapy techniques have failed.

 Fascial Counterstrain utilizes a diagnostic “cranial scan,” which indicates not only what areas of the body need treatment, but also what systems of the body need attention.
 I treat all of the body’s fascial systems, including vascular, visceral, nervous, and musculoskeletal systems.
 Fascial Counterstrain releases trapped inflammation, which removes protective mechanisms and compensations, as well as treats the primary source of the dysfunction, so the body can heal.
-You can learn more about the technique at www.counterstrain.com .
+You can learn more about the technique at counterstrain.com and jicounterstrain.com .